-A rare late 17th century brass-studded leather chest from a famed Devonian manor has turned up at auction in Wiltshire, where it is expected to make up to £5,000.
+A rare late 17th century brass-studded leather chest from a famed Devonian manor has sold at auction in Wiltshire for £7,500.

 Made by Charles II’s own cabinet maker, Richard Pigg Junior, the metre-wide chest was illustrated in a 1950 edition of Country Life which detailed the interior of Knightstone Manor near Ottery St Mary.
 At the time, Knightstone was in the ownership of Colonel Reginald Cooper, whose work in preserving medieval properties is well-documented in regard to Cothay Manor in Somerset, where he lived prior to Knightstone.